NADorsey7/NFL---4th-Down-Win-Probability-Analysis---Capstone-/README.md

 # 4th Down Decisions: NFL Analytics Capstone

-This project analyzes 4th down decision-making in the NFL from 2018–2023, comparing actual coaching decisions to win probability models.
+This project analyzes 4th down decision-making in the NFL from 2018 to 2023, comparing actual coaching decisions to win probability models.

 ## Overview
 Using real NFL play-by-play data and tools like SQL, R, and Tableau, I identified trends, coaching patterns, and potential inefficiencies in 4th down strategies.

 ### Key Objectives
-- Determine aggressiveness of NFL teams on 4th down
+- Determine aggressiveness of NFL teams on 4th down from 2018 to 2023
 - Measure alignment with analytics-based win probability models
 - Visualize tendencies by coach, distance, and field position